inbravo/scribe/README.md

-# Scribe - stateless microservice to integrate cloud CRMs
+# Scribe - stateless microservice to integrate cloud CRM

 - Talk to all CRMs in a generic methodology: REST
 - Use single communication format for all types of CRM